Last Updated: May 20, 2019 9:01AM

 When building a website, developers should have a robust website localization strategy by addressing these concerns during the planning and design phases.
 Successful internationalization precedes commensurately successful localization.

 For example, currencies such as the Chilean peso and the Japanese yen do not use subunits in practice, because each unit is so small (one U.S. dollar is equal to roughly 700 Chilean pesos).
-Therefore, e-commerce websites that Japanese developers design for a Japanese audience can use only a single-integer variable.
+Therefore, e-commerce websites that Japanese developers design for a target audience in Japan can use only a single-integer variable.

 If the website expands to a U.S. audience, however, the developers will need to add another variable to store both units and subunits (i.e. dollars and cents) or convert the integer variable to a decimal.
 This process can become both time-consuming and bug-prone for highly complex code bases.

-Globalization, something of an umbrella term, encompasses both internationalization and localization.
-It refers to the process by which different pieces of the global economy are becoming connected, and the process by which companies bring their business to the rest of the world.
+Globalization is something of an umbrella term.
+It encompasses both internationalization and localization.
+Globalization refers to the process by which different pieces of the global economy become connected, and the process by which companies bring their business to the rest of the world.